SERLatBTH/CamJam-EduKit3-Workshop/workshop/instruction-handout.md

 	`print(name)` You should see your names on the screen now.
 #### Counting
 A powerful feature in programming is repetition, which makes computers great at counting.
 We will write a new section under your print commands called a "while loop".
 - Create a new line under your print commands and type:
+	`count = 0` We defined a new variable **count**
+	then on a new line (under the count variable):
-	`count =0` We defined a new variable **count** `While:True` and then press enter and press the tab key
+	`while True:` and then press enter and press the tab key
 - Everything which is indented with tab under this line will now be repeated.
 To stop a running program you can click on the trashcan icon on the terminal window
 - With the `count` variable we can make the pi count for us and by combining it with the `print()` we can get it to tell us how many time it has counted!
 	- On the new line write: `count = count +1` This will increase the count variable by one.